naotakeyoshida/scaleio2.0-rexray/README.md

 ## Description
 With this scripts, three VMs will be deployed.
-Those VMs will be configured as a cluster by Swarm mode.
+Those VMs will be configured as a cluster "swarm mode".
 ScaleIO which is a product of Software-Defined Strage released by DellEMC will provide block storage service for Docker.
 REX-Ray, running as a volume plugin, will be an end point of storage control for Docker and Swarm.
 Configurations of each VM are listed below.

 Host name : tb
 - IP address : 192.168.33.11
-- Software : Docker, Swarm (Master & Worker), ScaleIO (Tie-Breaker), REX-Ray
+- Software : Docker with swarm mode (Manager & Worker), ScaleIO (Tie-Breaker), REX-Ray

 Host name : mdm1
 - IP address : 192.168.33.12
-- Software : Docker, Swarm (Worker), ScaleIO (MDM), REX-Ray
+- Software : Docker with swarm mode (Worker), ScaleIO (MDM), REX-Ray

 host name : mdm2
 - IP address : 192.168.33.13
-- Software : Docker, Swarm (Master), ScaleIO (MDM), REX-Ray
+- Software : Docker with swarm mode (Master), ScaleIO (MDM), REX-Ray

 ## Requirement